basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 5. Review diffs, run `nix flake check`, and push from the phone.
 6. When inspiration fades, I lock the phone.
 Hours later I unlock it, and everything is exactly where I left it.

 When the draft looks good, I hand off the git plumbing to my `coder` agent running on the same host—it stages the changes, writes the commit, pushes the branch, and opens a pull request for me.
-Final review happens in the GitHub iOS app, which is perfect for quick proofreading while the plane starts its descent.
+Final review happens in the GitHub iOS app.

 Because all the heavy lifting happens on the NixOS machine, my phone stays cool and battery usage is surprisingly mild.
 Give me a proper keyboard and I'm there immediately, but in those moments without one this setup keeps ideas from evaporating.